timboudreau/vmstat-statsd-agent/README.md

 Configuration
 -------------
-All of the above configuration items could also be put in a JSON file in /ect/vmstat-statsd-agent.json (command-line args will override if present).
+Configuration is done using a JSON file in named vmstat-statsd-agent.json which can be located in `/etc`, `/opt/local/etc`, `~/` or `./` (or all of the above, merged in that order).
 Possible values:

  - **host** - the statsd host
  - **port** - the statsd port - default `8125`
  - **tcp** - true/false - use TCP instead of UDP to send stats to statsd - default `false`
  - **prefix** - prefix to prepend to stats, for use in graphite's ui - default `test`
  - **vmstat** - the path to `vmstat`, default `/usr/bin/vmstat`
+ - **log** - log output to the command-line as well, useful for testing

 If you use a JSON configuration file, you can also specify which stats are transmitted and what names are used for them.
-The defaults map names of output as shown in vmstats default output to friendly names used in stats.
+The defaults map names of output as shown in vmstats default output to friendly names used in stats using the `mapping` sub-object.
 If you do not want to publish a particular stat, simply remove it from the `mapping` portion of the config.

 		{